 Teamwork Across Specialties at Children’s

-Every child with a brain or spinal cord malformation or illness is different, so neurosurgery team members work closely with other professionals at Children’s to create an individual care plan for each child.
+Each child with a brain or spinal cord malformation or illness is different, so neurosurgery team members work closely with other professionals at Seattle Children’s to create an individual care plan for each child.

 This close collaboration with other clinics and departments is one of Children’s greatest strengths.
 A child's neurosurgery care can involve staff from any of the groups listed below.